 - Receptacle.
 The coffee receptacle, usually a carafe, is tested for capacity and thermal qualities.
 The receptacle should hold the maximum volume that the coffee maker is designed to brew at maximum water capacity.
 The receptacle should maintain the temperature of the brew between 80 and 85°C within the first 30 minutes of brewing without using a hot plate.

 - Manuals and Instructional Materials.
-All manuals, promotional and instructional materials must be provided with the brewer.
-The instructions must include clear operation and cleaning guides as well as specifically suggesting a coffee ratio that adheres to the golden ratio.
+All manuals as well as promotional and instructional materials must be provided with the brewer.
+The instructions must include clear operation and cleaning guides.
+They should also suggest a specific coffee ratio that adheres to the golden ratio.
 The SCA recommends revisions where necessary and certification is not granted until the revisions are resolved.